Kaleidoscope (American band): Recording and performance career

 The group was founded on democratic principles – there was no "leader".
 They soon began performing live in clubs, winning a recording contract with Epic Records.
 The first single, "Please", was released in December 1966.
-It was produced by Barry Friedman (later known as Frazier Mohawk), as was their first album Side Trips, released in June 1967.
+It was produced by Barry Friedman (later known as Frazier Mohawk), as was their first album Side Trips, released in May 1967.
 The album showcased the group's musical diversity and studio experimentation.
 It included Feldthouse's "Egyptian Gardens", Darrow's "Keep Your Mind Open", and versions of Cab Calloway's "Minnie the Moocher" and Dock Boggs' "Oh Death".
 Crill, for reasons he never made clear (but ex-bandmates speculated had to do with concerns about overreactions from his "straitlaced" parents), was credited as "Fenrus Epp" on the first album and adopted various other pseudonyms on later recordings.

 Between them, the group played a huge collection of stringed instruments in such psychedelic songs as "Egyptian Gardens" and "Pulsating Dream."
 They played fusions of Middle-Eastern music with rock in longer pieces such as "Taxim," which they performed at numerous venues including the Berkeley Folk Festival on July 4, 1967, and the Newport Folk Festival and the Family Dog at The Avalon Ballroom (San Francisco) in 1968.
 Live, band numbers were sometimes interspersed by solo instrumental turns from Feldthouse or Lindley, and occasionally Feldthouse brought belly dancers or flamenco dancers on stage.
 The band performed many different styles, including rock, blues, folk, jazz, Middle-Eastern and also featured music by Calloway and Duke Ellington in their repertoire.

-Keeping the same line-up (but with Crill now billing himself as "Max Buda") the band's second album A Beacon from Mars was released in early 1968, to generally good reviews but poor sales.
+Keeping the same line-up (but with Crill now billing himself as "Max Buda") the band's second album A Beacon from Mars was released in November 1967, to generally good reviews but poor sales.
 The album was a mix of Middle-Eastern, country, folk and rock musical styles.
 The title track, inspired by a Howlin' Wolf musical riff originally in his song "Smokestack Lightning", was recorded live in the studio, and featured a long psychedelic electric guitar solo by Lindley, which later caused Led Zeppelin's Jimmy Page to refer to Kaleidoscope as his "favourite band of all time."
 In live performances of the tune, Lindley used a violin bow on his electric guitar, probably influencing Page to use the same effect later.
 Another live "no overdubs" track on the album was "Taxim," with solos from Lindley on a "harp guitar" and Felthouse, who played oud and saz on the lengthy cut.